Review app access risk

 We recommend that you review any non-business apps that are identified as high risk.
 From your App inventory, select the "Non-business" view and sort by "Access risk".

-If you are concerned by the risk presented by an app, you can revoke individual users' OAuth tokens.
-This revokes the app's access to the user's Google Workspace account.
-However, it does not prevent the user from re-granting those permissions if they log in to the app using OpenID Connect SSO again in future.
+If you are concerned by the risk presented by an app, you can revoke individual accounts' OAuth tokens.
+This revokes the app's access to the team member's Google Workspace account.
+However, it does not prevent the account from re-granting those permissions if they log in to the app using OpenID Connect SSO again in future.

-To prevent users from logging back in to an app with OpenID Connect SSO and re-granting OAuth scopes, you can block the app in Google Workspace.
+To prevent accounts from logging back in to an app with OpenID Connect SSO and re-granting OAuth scopes, you can block the app in Google Workspace.

 Was this article helpful?